-A special court set up to try Pakistan's former military ruler, Pervez Musharraf, has indicted him on five counts of treason, a milestone for civilian authority in a country long dominated by the army.
+A special court set up to try Pakistan's former military ruler, Pervez Musharraf, has indicted him on five counts of treason.

 In an address to the court, Mr. Musharraf said "I am not a traitor," and highlighted Pakistan's achievements under his tenure.